 So you’re looking for the best VPS hosting in 2018.
 Well there’s a lot of things to consider before you make that purchase.
-First off, VPS hosting isn’t nearly as inexpensive as shared hosting.
+First off, VPS hosting isn’t nearly as inexpensive as the top shared hosting.
 However, if you’re trying to find VPS hosting there’s a good chance that you’re looking for quality.
 This particular type of hosting is great for businesses of all sizes, non-profit organizations or even artists and VIPs.
 Whatever the case may be, there’s a few things that you should look out for when choosing your VPS hosting for 2018.
 Please note that we’ve added our top 3 choices to the bottom of this article for your convenience!

 One of the first things you should look at is which type of VPS environment you’ll be running.
 Linux and Windows are two very different beasts.
 Your choice here will largely be based on comfort level.
 If you’re going to have nothing to do with your website, ask your local web developer to give you an idea.
 However, regardless of what makes you comfortable, if your site is running on ASP or ASP.net you’re going to have to use a Windows environment.